paulrougieux/TiMBA/README.md

 The development of TiMBA is ongoing and we are already working on future releases.

 Several projects are currently extending different components of TiMBA:
 - In the project [iNFORSu](https://www.thuenen.de/en/institutes/forestry/projects-1/modelling-of-the-global-roundwood-supply), we are working on the revision of the module computing forest area and stock development.
-Forest area development should not longer be only dependend on the of GDPpc.
-Instead further drivers significantly shaping forest area shall be included into the simulation.
+Forest area development should not longer be only depend on the of GDPpc.
+Instead, further drivers significantly shaping forest area shall be included into the simulation.
 This should bring forest development and thus, wood supply closer to reality.
 - In the project [BioSDG](https://www.thuenen.de/en/institutes/forestry/projects-1/the-bioeconomy-and-the-sustainable-development-goals-of-the-united-nations-biosdg) and [CarbonLeak](https://www.thuenen.de/en/cross-institutional-projects/carbon-leak), we extended the model to track and quantify carbon fluxes and stocks related to the forest sectors.
 Based on IPCC-based methods, carbon stocks in forest biomass and harvested wood products as well as substitution effects are quantified for each simulation period.
 This extension enables in-depth impact assessments of forest-based climate mitigation policies (e.g., carbon pricing policies and mitigation target-setting policies for the Land Use, Land Use Change and Forestry sector).
 The high flexibility of TiMBA allows it to cover a large panel of policy designs and conduct sensitivity analyses.
 - In another project, we are implementing bilateral trade flows into the model framework.
 This step is important to enhance policy impact assessments on e.g., leakage effects.
 - Given the fast processing time, we are extending TiMBA to conduct exhaustive uncertainty analysis using Monte Carlo simulations.
 While these Monte Carlo simulations are currently used in the quantification of carbon stocks, their applications can be deployed to any input data of the model.
-- To visualize the model output of TiMBA we are devoloping an interactive analysis toolbox.
+- To visualize the model output of TiMBA we are developing an interactive analysis toolbox.

-Frequently check https://github.com/TI-FSM for new releases.
+Frequently check [TiMBA repository](https://github.com/TI-Forest-Sector-Modelling/TiMBA) for new releases.

 ## Contributing to the project
 We welcome contributions, additions and suggestion to further develop or improve the code and the model.
 To check, discuss and include them into this project, we would like you to share your ideas with us so that we can agree on the requirements needed for accepting your contribution.